from Default on Promissory Note

 to pay on the promissory note.
 This is called a general release.

 It has to be signed by the person or company you said you would

 pay and it must be notarized.
 If you don't know who you have

-to pay or cannot find them, you can call Juneau Driver Licensing, Financial
+to pay or cannot find them, you can call Juneau Driver Services, Financial

 Responsibility Desk at the number shown below and ask them for

 of other problems before you are able to get your license back.
 When

 there are other problems with your license, a Division of Motor Vehicles

 employee will tell you what you need to do so that you can get your